wongsyrone/LinuxNotes/README.md

 #### I will use Markdown file to discribe the procedures.
 ## Note List

+1. basic things, such as installing Ubuntu, changing update sources list, setup grub, changing desktop application from Unity to GNOME, changing IME,apt-get settings, standalone display driver installation, adobe flash player plugin on FireFox, dual-boot windows and Linux in one disk and two disks and so on
-1. setup build environment, including C/C++, GNOME and Java
+2. setup build environment, including C/C++, GNOME and Java
-2. how to compile software from source
+3. how to compile software from source
-3. how to cross-compile, like ARM platform
+4. how to cross-compile, like ARM platform
-4. how to compile Vi IMproved from source and some VIM settings fitting for programming under vim
+5. how to compile Vi IMproved from source and some VIM settings fitting for programming under vim
-5. how to use GCC and gdb to compile and debug
+6. how to use GCC and gdb to compile and debug
-6.
+7.